 The UCD Law Review is among Ireland’s leading student-run peer-reviewed legal journals.
 The Review seeks to publish, on an annual basis, a comprehensive and distinguished journal of legal scholarship.
 Our Review is internationally recognised, providing significant contributions to legal understanding and debate.
-Our academic advisory board consists of the members of the law faculty in the Sutherland School of Law, University College Dublin which is Ireland’s top ranked law school in the QS World University Rankings.
+Our academic advisory board consists of the members of the law faculty in the Sutherland School of Law, University College Dublin which is a top-ranked Irish law school in the QS World University Rankings.

 Each year, the Board welcomes contributions on a broad range of contemporary legal issues, in particular articles pertaining to Irish and European law; however, articles relating to the wider concepts of International law are also welcomed.
 The criteria selectors will have regard to in evaluating an article include its originality, topicality, strength of argument, structure and style.

 For Volume 21, we requested that articles be submitted in word format to email@example.com and range in length between 5000 and 10,000 words (excluding footnotes).
 The final deadline for all submissions was 31st March 2021; however, the Board was willing to allow for reasonable extensions beyond this date upon receiving prior notice.
 Please note that each year, the selection process is entirely anonymous so please do not include any indications of identity in the article or book review.